Bensonhurst, Brooklyn

 Bensonhurst is a residential neighborhood in the southwestern section of the New York City borough of Brooklyn.
 The neighborhood is bordered on the northwest by 14th Avenue, on the northeast by 60th Street, on the southeast by Avenue P and 22nd Avenue (Bay Parkway) and on the southwest by 86th Street.
 It is adjacent to the neighborhoods of Dyker Heights to the northwest, Borough Park and Mapleton to the northeast, Bath Beach to the southwest, and Gravesend to the southeast.

 Bensonhurst contains several major ethnic enclaves.
-Traditionally, it is known as a Little Italy of Brooklyn due to its once large Italian-American population.
-Bensonhurst today has the largest population of residents born in China and Hong Kong of any neighborhood in New York City and is now home to Brooklyn's second Chinatown.
+It was traditionally known as a Little Italy of Brooklyn.
+Bensonhurst today is home to Brooklyn's second Chinatown and has the largest population of residents born in China and Hong Kong of any neighborhood in New York City.
 The neighborhood accounts for 9.5% of the 330,000 Chinese-born residents of the city, based on data from 2007 to 2011.

 Bensonhurst is part of Brooklyn Community District 11, and its primary ZIP Codes are 11204 and 11214.
 It is patrolled by the 62nd Precinct of the New York City Police Department.
-Politically it is represented by the New York City Council's 43rd, 44th, and 47th Districts.
+Politically it is represented by the New York City Council's 38th, 43rd, and 47th Districts.

 Etymology and history

 Bensonhurst derives its name from Egbert Benson (1789–1866), whose children and grandchildren sold his lands to James D. Lynch, a New York real estate developer.
 Lynch bought the old farmlands from the Benson family in the mid-1880s, and by 1888, began selling private lots in an area dubbed as Bensonhurst-by-the-Sea, now Bath Beach.
 The first sale of lands in "The New Seaside Resort" area was advertised in the July 24, 1888, issue of the Brooklyn Daily Eagle.

 Through the mid-20th century, Bensonhurst developed as an Italian and Jewish enclave.
 Despite a wave of commercial development in the 1980s, some land had remained undeveloped by then.
-By the early 2000s, condominiums were being built in Bensonhurst, and it had turned into a diverse community of Chinese, Italian, Mexican, Middle-Eastern, and Russian residents.
-The neighborhood, along with adjoining neighborhoods have been called "Brooklyn’s Chinatown".
+By the early 2000s, condominiums were being built in Bensonhurst, and it had turned into a diverse community of Italian, Chinese, Mexican, Middle Eastern, and Russian residents.
+The neighborhood, along with adjoining neighborhoods have been called "Brooklyn's Chinatown".

 Demographics

-Based on data from the 2010 United States Census, the combined population of Bensonhurst West and Bensonhurst East was 151,705, an increase of 8,499 (5.9%) from the 143,206 counted in 2000.
-Covering an area of 1890.81 acres, the neighborhood had a population density of 75.7 PD/acre.
+Based on data from the 2020 United States census, the population of Bensonhurst was 104,934, Covering an area of 1890.81 acres, the neighborhood had a population density of 75.7 PD/acre.